provable-things/proof-verification-tool/README.md

 ### :black_nib: Notes:

 __❍__ The `proofType_Android` has two versions.
-The user should provide the _configuration parameters_ for v1 and v2 on the config file `./settings/settings.json`.
-These parameters are provided by the Android device and along with the Google API key they are used to generate and validate the proof.
-The values provided here are just examples of how they are used.
+The user should provide the _configuration parameters_ for v1 and v2 in the config file `./settings/settings.json`.
+These parameters are provided by the Android device and along with the Google API key, are used to generate and validate the proof.
+The values provided in settings are just examples of how they are used.

 __❍__ All the newly generated `proofType_Android` proofs are **v2**.

 ## :computer: Use from the Command Line

 Please, remember that the target is _ECMA 2015_, but if you want to use `yarn` you should have at least `node 4.2.6`.

-### :page_with_curl: _Instructions_

 For using the Oraclize Proof Verification Tool from the _command line_, execute the following steps: